-Children living in homeless shelters and supportive housing have limited options for summer fun.
-The Fairfax County Park Authority, looking to expand these options, provides eligible children with free summer camp opportunities.
-Since 1997, PACT in partnership with the county's homeless shelters and generous private sector sponsors, has provided summer fun and education for more than 600 children, ages 6 to 17.
+Children living in homeless shelters, transitional and supportive housing have limited options for summer fun.
+The Fairfax County Park Authority expanded options for these under-served children by partnering with the Fairfax County Park Foundation to raise funds to provide eligible children with free summer camp opportunities.
+Since 1997, PACT, in partnership with the county's homeless shelters and generous private sector sponsors, has provided summer fun and education for more than 815 children, ages 6 to 17.

 PACT is fully funded through contributions from local businesses, foundations and individual donors.

 The Fairfax County Park Foundation is grateful for the contributions from Fairfax County businesses, foundations and private donors to the Parks and Community Together (PACT) program.
 PACT provides camp scholarships for children living in homeless shelters and supportive housing.

 In 2019, donations from generous sponsors allowed 56 children to attend 345 weeks of camp and 142 extended care sessions!